LEAGUE DIRECTOR AND CO-FOUNDER:

 Nate and Amy Madsen

 Nate grew up in the Wasatch mountains in Salt Lake and bought his first mountain bike, a hardtail Stumpjumper with a rigid fork, in 1993.
 Amy’s first foray into mountain biking was at age 14 on Slick Rock in Moab, before helmets were in vogue.
 They met in college in a mountain biking class, and have been passionate about bikes and biking ever since.
 Nate is a cardiologist by day (and sometimes by night), and Amy works harder than he does corralling their four children.
 They are both passionate about raising active children, and helping kids in their community enjoy getting outdoors on bikes.
-Nate is on the board of directors of Bozeman Youth Cycling, a thriving program in its second year in Bozeman.
-They have been, and will continue to work closely with Sam Schultz to make NICA a reality in Montana.
+Nate is on the board of directors of Bozeman Youth Cycling, a thriving program in Bozeman.
+They have been, and will continue to work closely with Sam Schultz to keep the Montana League thriving.

 Eric is a Bozeman native and fourth generation business owner of Owenhouse Ace Hardware and Owenhouse Cycling.
 Eric spends his free-time enjoying all the outdoor adventures that Bozeman has to offer with his wife Molly, and two children Rylie and Ross.
 Eric and Molly are ardent supporters of riding bikes and trying to open up cycling opportunities to others.
 They’ve helped to found the Bozeman Youth Cycling program, and volunteer time and resources to the Bozeman Pedal Project, Team Rockford/Owenhouse Cycling, the Mystic MTB Race, The Bozeman Grand Prix CX, and the Bozeman Wednesday night fall CX race series with the hopes of building a sustainable bike culture in Bozeman.
-Eric is eager aid in bring NICA to Montana and seeing it flourish.
+Eric is eager and deeply committed to the growth of NICA in Montana and ensuring fun, challenging, and safe races.

 TEAM/COACH OUTREACH COMMITTEE